Give Thanks & Feast On A Low-Calorie Healthy Meal

 The bottom of your roasting pan should be lined with vegetables.
 Prepare the turkey by sprinkling salt on the inside of each cavity.
 Add extra moisture under the skin of the turkey by separating the skin from the meat with your fingers on the breast of the turkey.

 In a bowl add 1 Cup of grape seed oil or olive.
 Add the herbs and seasoning of your choice,1 sprig of sage, 1 sprig of rosemary, 5 sprigs of thyme salt and pepper.
 Mix the oil and herbs in a food processor to puree.
 With your hands place the herbs and oil under the skin of the turkey and on the inside of the cavity to add flavor and moisture from the olive oil.

-Fill the cavity of the bird with one sprig of rosemary, A few sprigs of thyme, 2 chopped onions, 2 cut carrots and 2 cut stalks of celery and 2 bazel leafs.
+Fill the cavity of the bird with one sprig of rosemary, A few sprigs of thyme, 2 chopped onions, 2 cup carrots and 2 cut stalks of celery and 2 basil leaf.